 - If the damages are a foreseeable result of breach, a calculation for mental anguish may be added to the overall damages award.

 - In some cases, an intentional breach of fiduciary duty may result in exemplary or punitive damages.

 Possible equitable remedies:

-At Hendershot, Cannon & Hisey, we represent business partners in a wide array of industries, from software to medical, who were harmed because of a partner's breach of fiduciary duty, or who themselves were accused of breach.
+At Hendershot, Cowart & Hisey, P.C., we represent business partners in a wide array of industries, from software to medical, who were harmed because of a partner's breach of fiduciary duty or fraudulent misrepresentation - or who themselves were accused of breach.